dev-cafe/cmake-cookbook/Chapter11/recipe-04/README.md

-# Generating binary distributions for Windows
+# Generating binary distributions for Cygwin